kitchell/app-flipbvecs/README.md

 # app-flipbvecs
-app to flip the bvecs on one of the axes
+app to flip the bvecs around one or more axes

+still need to edit: clean.sh and package.json